 Don’t know your audience

-One of the biggest challenges that small business owners have is knowing who their audience is.
-They usually fail because of a misinterpretation of who their audience actually is, and subsequently what they find valuable.
+One of the biggest challenges for small business owners, is defining their audience.
+Your content marketing efforts usually fail because of a misinterpretation of who your audience actually is, and subsequently what they’ll find valuable.

 Lack of a Strategy